JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

         // a "normal" error like unexpected charcter GenericErrorTree::Base { location, kind } => {
-            // the location type is nom_locate's RawSpan type let offset = location.location_offset().into();
+            // the location type is nom_locate's RawSpan type
+            // Might be nice to just use our own span/make a wrapper to implement
+            // From<OurSpan> for miette::SourceSpan
+            let offset = location.location_offset().into();
             FormattedError {
                 src: input,